What is Homes for Good?

-- Homes for good: any vacant or available properties, including houses, unused holiday homes, hotel rooms, short-term rental properties and commercial space.
+- Homes for Good: any vacant or available properties, including houses, unused holiday homes, hotel rooms, short-term rental properties and commercial space.

 - Management capacity: including community housing providers, property managers, government departments, hoteliers and self/private managers.

-- Housing need: Anyone requiring safe accommodation but not a lot of support services, including seniors, low-income earners, people experiencing or at risk of homelessness, anyone fleeing unsafe environments such as family and domestic abuse, as well as anyone needing to move or find accomodation as a result of COVID-19.
+- Housing need: Anyone requiring safe accommodation but not a lot of support services, including seniors, low-income earners, people experiencing or at risk of homelessness, anyone fleeing unsafe environments such as family and domestic abuse, as well as anyone needing to move or find accommodation as a result of COVID-19.

 Please note, as a crisis response we are asking people to ‘get started’ and submit a home, their landlord management capacity, or their need for housing.